jon-jacky/Piety/editors/eden.md

 are case insensitive; *^A* is the same as *^a*.
 A few display editing commands are also bound to dedicated function keys on the keyboard.

-These are the control characters and function keys, and the display editing commands bound to them:
+These are the control characters, and the display editing commands bound to them:

     ^@  set mark, mark (included) to dot (excluded) defines region cut by ^W ^space  set mark, like ^@